Dieau/Fdf/README.md

 # Bonus part

-Usually, you would be encouraged to develop your own original extra features.
+"Usually, you would be encouraged to develop your own original extra features.
 However, there will be much more interesting graphic projects later.
 They are waiting for you!!
-Don’t lose too much time on this assignment!
+Don’t lose too much time on this assignment!"

-You are allowed to use other functions to complete the bonus part as long as their use is justified during your evaluation.
-Be smart!
+"You are allowed to use other functions to complete the bonus part as long as their use is justified during your evaluation.
+Be smart!"

 You will get some extra points if you can:
 • Include one extra projection (such as parallel or conic)!